PCSX2/pcsx2-net-www/content/blog/2022/q4-2021-progress-report/index.md

 {{< progress/github-link prNums="5199" title="Merge the Qt branch: Part 1" authors="stenzek" >}}

-The new GUI is moving along very well, but is not at feature parity as the current WX is.
+The new GUI is moving along very well, but is not at feature parity as the current WX-Widgets GUI is.
 Please be patient when it will be released to you guys.

 ## GS